Practical One-Round-Trip BFT Replication: Details

 If $chkptTimeout[k]$ expires, the replica $r$ broadcasts a $\signed{\texttt{TIMEOUT}, i, k}{r}$ message to all the replicas (line~\ref{algo-line:ckpt-timeout}).
-Here, $r$ has not yet entered \repair{}, it instead waits to see if other replicas also timeout.
-If $r$ is able to collect $f + 1$ \texttt{TIMEOUT} messages (line~\ref{algo-line:timeout-collection}), it combines them into a a \texttt{TIMEOUT-PROOF}, and then broadcasts it and enters \repair{} (line~\ref{algo-line:timeout-broadcast}--\ref{algo-line:timeout-repair}).
+Here, $r$ has not yet entered \repair{}; it instead waits to see if other replicas also timeout.
+If $r$ is able to collect $f + 1$ \texttt{TIMEOUT} messages (line~\ref{algo-line:timeout-collection}), it combines them into a \texttt{TIMEOUT-PROOF}, and then broadcasts it and enters \repair{} (line~\ref{algo-line:timeout-broadcast}--\ref{algo-line:timeout-repair}).
 Any replica that then receives the \texttt{TIMEOUT-PROOF} similarly broadcasts it and enters \textsc{repair} itself (line~\ref{algo-line:recv-timeout-start}--\ref{algo-line:recv-timeout-end}).
 This ensures that once a single correct replica enters \repair{}, all the other correct replicas are soon to follow, and that some correct replica needs to legitimately timeout.

 Alternatively, replicas can also gather a proof that a checkpoint is impossible as a shortcut to entering \repair{}.
 Specifically, say a replica $r$ has received $m$ \texttt{SYNC} messages for a sequence number $k$, and $c$ is the size of the largest set of consistent \texttt{SYNC} messages.
 If $n - m < (n - p) - c$, a checkpoint is impossible.
-Essentially, $n - m$ is the number of messages $r$ has yet to receive, and $(n - p) - c$ is the minimum number of messages needed to create a checkpoint.
+Essentially, $n - m$ is the number of messages $r$ has yet to receive, and $(n - p) - c$ is the minimum number of additional messages needed to create a checkpoint.
 The full set of $m$ messages that $r$ received can then be broadcast as a \texttt{CONFLICT-PROOF}.
 Similar to the timeout proofs, if a replica receives a \texttt{CONFLICT-PROOF}, it will enter \repair{} and also broadcast the proof.
-Note that if all $n$ replicas are correct, replicas will receive messages from all other replicas and either create a conflict proof or checkpoint.
+Note that if a replica has gathered messages from all $n$ replicas including itself, and a checkpoint isn't possible, the $n$ \texttt{SYNC} messages form a conflict proof.
+Thus, in normal case processing, replicas rarely need to timeout to enter \repair{}.